GitLeeRepo/HerculesMvsTk4Notes/JclNotes.md

 4. JCL allocates resources needed by the program
 5. Those resources are provided to the loaded program
 6. The program writes its output to the JES Spool
-7. Results are output (printer, job output file) which varies by various JCL parameters
+7. Results are output (printer, JES Spool held output, job output file) levels of which varies by various JCL parameters

 # Format of the JOB, EXEC, and DD statements